Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

     data.win.system.eventID: 4732
 <p><img width="975" height="640" alt="image" src="https://github.com/user-attachments/assets/c6d0a553-8a54-4b34-b363-fc0d035d868b" />
 </p>
-<p>On the first result, I scrolled down and looked for the system’s message, and its description says, “<i>A member was added to a security-enabled local group</i>”, which means that it captured the addition of the new user to the local group.</p>
+< p> In the first result, I scrolled down and looked for the system’s message, and its description says, “<i>A member was added to a security-enabled local group</i>”, which means that it captured the addition of the new user to the local group.</p>
 <p><img width="869" height="377" alt="image" src="https://github.com/user-attachments/assets/d5b46b91-19f9-4aa4-b490-39fc98fa97e3" />
 </p>
 <p>I noticed that the new user’s account name did not appear in the Member section; thus, I copied its Security ID and pasted on the search bar in order to search for it.</p>